Everything You Want to Know About Pimples

 Some studies suggest that genetic factors can increase the risk.
 Other causes include:

-Risks Factors of Pimples
+Risk Factors of Pimples

-• Stress : Stress may not cause acne, but if a person is already suffering from acne, it may get worse.
+• Stress: Stress may not cause Acne, but if a person is already suffering from Acne, it may get worse.

 Diagnosis of Pimples